biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 ## Help us improve the extension

 There's a link to submit bug reports, if you find an error please let us know, it takes you a few minutes.

+This extension is made with love by [biati digital](https://www.biati.com.mx)